We've updated the meetings and events workflow! You can watch the video above, or read step-by-step instructions below:

 1. Add your Public Description, e.g. the purpose of the meeting or a summary of the event.

-Tip: Use the WYSIWIG editor to customize this free-format content and create an eye-catching invitation using different fonts, colors and layouts.
-You can even upload images.
-You can do this in the same way that you add content to a project.
+Tip: Use the content editor that pops up when you click inside the description box to customize this free-format content and create an eye-catching invitation using different fonts, colors and layouts.
 This will appear at the top of your meeting.

 Click More Display Options to see additional meeting options.